 If you are a homeowner and want to see a reduction in your utility bill, going solar makes sense!
 See our free assessment page for more information.

 Most Canadians use ‘net-metering’, so the hydro company banks their power generated.
 Excess energy produced during the day can be stored and saved for nighttime use with a battery system.
+If you have a "Behind the Meter" design to get Ontario rebates, yo can also attach batteries that allow you to use the electricity generated when you need it.

 With net-metering, you will still have to pay your fixed delivery charge from your hydro company.
 The offset on your electricity bill depends on the size of your system, the price of electricity, daylight hours, and the size of your bill.